Semidefinite Programs at Finite Fermion Density: Introduction

 That is, for any vector $v$, we have $v^T M v \ge 0$.
 When the chosen basis of operators is complete---when any operator in the Hilbert space can be obtained as a linear combination of the elements of the basis---any set of expectation values consistent with \eq{psd} and the system's commutation relations is obtainable by some quantum state.
 In other words, every possible inequality describing the quantum system is captured by \eq{psd}.

 This bound by itself is not usually sufficient to provide interesting information about the ground state: after all, high-temperature states (and indeed far-from-equilibrium states) necessarily obey this bound as well.
 To do better we must include information about the Hamiltonian of interest.
 For a chosen Hamiltonian $H$, the ground state $|\Omega\rangle$ is by definition the state that minimizes $\langle \Omega|H|\Omega\rangle \equiv E_0$.
-Because the above bound captures every possible inequality, the relation $\langle \psi|H|\psi \rangle \ge E_0$ can be derived from that bound.
+Because the above bound captures every possible inequality, the relation $\Tr \rho H \ge E_0$ can be derived from that bound.

-Therefore, we can cast the task of finding the ground state energy as an optimization problem over the space of expectation values, as follows.
+The computational strategy of the quantum-mechanical bootstrap is to use \eq{psd} to derive lower bounds on the expectation value $\langle H\rangle$, which must be obeyed by all states.
+These are bounds on the ground-state energy, and as more operators are used in the construction of $M$, the bounds converge to the true ground state energy.
+Concretely, we can cast the task of finding the ground state energy as an optimization problem over the space of expectation values, as follows.
 For a given basis of operators $\mathcal O_i$, we consider all expectation values of the form $\langle \mathcal O_i^\dagger \mathcal O_j\rangle$.
 This defines the positive semidefinite matrix $M_{ij}$ of \eq{psd}.
 The commutation relations furnish a set of linear constraints on the matrix elements of $M$---that is, a sequence of matrices $C^{(k)}$ such that we require

 We also impose that the expectation value of the identity operator is $1$.
 This is equivalent to enforcing the correct normalization of the quantum states being looked at.
 Note that all of these constraints are linear in the expectation values, which is the space in which our optimization problem takes place.